ShoheiOchi/IntelliProfiler/README.md

 5. **Note**:
    The raw log file (.txt) exported from TeraTerm is parsed by `IP_general.R`, which reformats the data into per-second positions, handles missing values by simple interpolation, and prepares the dataset for downstream analyses.

-### Future Citation
+### Citation

-Once published, please cite:
+If you use IntelliProfiler in your research, please cite:
-Ochi S, Inada H, Osumi N. IntelliProfiler: a novel software pipeline for analyzing multiple animals with a high-resolution home-cage RFID system. bioRxiv.
-2025. [https://doi.org/10.1101/2024.10.23.619967](https://www.biorxiv.org/content/10.1101/2024.10.23.619967v2)
+Ochi S, Inada H, Osumi N. IntelliProfiler: a research workflow for analyzing multiple animals with a high-resolution home-cage RFID system.
+Lab Animal.
+2026;55:48–63. https://doi.org/10.1038/s41684-025-01668-4

 ### License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.